-Needles, California is located in the south east part of California on Highway 40.
+Needles the climbing area, not to be confused with the town of the same name, is possibly one of the most memorable places we have ever climbed.
 Temperatures in the summer months may be too high to climb comfortably, but come in the fall and there is some wonderful climbs to do.
 An article in Rock and Ice reccomends may though October, but climb early in the day on Voodoo and Demon domes to avoid the direct sun.
 The article also warns of run out pitches and the importance of a helmet which we took seriously.

 One attractive aspect of this area is the number of moderate climbs:

 - Summer Sojourn

 - Magic Dragon

 - White Punks on Dope

 Some people may find that they tire quickly at the higher altitudes of the climbs.
 We decided to take it slow so we did not have problems.
 Some areas are around 8000 feet above sea level.
 It is cooler at these high altitudes, especially when the sun goes down, so bring a warm sleeping bag if you plan to camp overnight.
 You can camp for free along the Lloyd Meadow Road, but a permit is required for campfires (559 539-2607).
 The climbs are long and the sun can be taxing, so bring plenty to drink, too.